PersonalAccountOrg/HighlyAvailableWebApplication/README.md

    * For Security group, select **xxxxx-EFSMountTargetSecurityGroup-xxxxx.**
    * Choose Next

-On the File system policy – optional page, choose Next .
+* On the File system policy – optional page, choose Next .

- Note: Configuring this page is not necessary in this lab.

-On the Review and create page, scroll to the bottom of the page and choose Create .
+* On the Review and create page, scroll to the bottom of the page and choose Create .
- Expected service output:

- Success!
-File system (fs-xxxxxxx) is available

- Note: The file system state displays as Available after several minutes.

-Copy the File system ID generated for myWPEFS to a text editor.
+Copy the *File system ID* generated for myWPEFS to a text editor.
 It has a format like fs-a1234567.
- Congratulations!
-You have successfully created the Amazon EFS that created the NFS cluster across multiple availability zones.

 ### Task 5: Create an Application Load Balancer
 In this task, you create the Application Load Balancer and a target group.

-#### TASK 5.1: NAVIGATE TO THE AMAZON EC2 CONSOLE
 At the top of the page, in the unified search bar, search for and choose EC2.
-The EC2 Dashboard page is displayed.

-#### TASK 5.2: CREATE A TARGET GROUP
-In the left navigation pane, choose Target Groups.
+* In the left navigation pane, choose Target Groups.

-Choose Create target group .
+* Choose Create target group

-On the Specify group details page, in the Basic configuration section:
+* On the Specify group details page, in the Basic configuration section:

-For Choose a target type, select Instances.
+   * For Choose a target type, select Instances.
-For Target group name, enter myWPTargetGroup
+   * For Target group name, enter **myWPTargetGroup**
-For VPC, select LabVPC.
+   * For VPC, select LabVPC.
-On the Specify group details page, in the Health checks section:
+* On the Specify group details page, in the Health checks section:
-For Health check path, enter /wp-login.php
+   * For Health check path, enter **/wp-login.php**

-Expand the  Advanced health check settings section and configure the following:
+* Expand the  Advanced health check settings section and configure the following:

-For Healthy threshold, enter 2.
+   * For Healthy threshold, enter 2.
-For Unhealthy threshold, enter 10.
+   * For Unhealthy threshold, enter 10.
-For Timeout, enter 50.
+   * For Timeout, enter 50.
-For Interval, enter 60.
+   * For Interval, enter 60.

-Leave the remaining settings on the page at their default values.
+* Leave the remaining settings on the page at their default values.
+Choose Next

-Choose Next .

-On the Register targets page, scroll to the bottom of the page and choose Create target group .
+* On the Register targets page, scroll to the bottom of the page and choose Create target group .

- Note: There are no targets to register currently.

- Expected service output:

- Successfully created target group: myWPTargetGroup

-#### TASK 5.3: CREATE AN APPLICATION LOAD BALANCER
+#### TASK 5.1: CREATE AN APPLICATION LOAD BALANCER
 In the left navigation pane, choose Load Balancers.

-Choose Create load balancer .
+Choose Create load balancer.

-In the Application Load Balancer section, choose Create .
+* In the Application Load Balancer section, choose Create

-On the Create Application Load Balancer page, in the Basic Configuration section:

-For Load balancer name, enter myWPAppALB.
+* For Load balancer name, enter **myWPAppALB**

-On the Create Application Load Balancer page, in the Network mapping section:
+* On the Create Application Load Balancer page, in the Network mapping section:
-For VPC, choose LabVPC.
+   * For VPC, choose LabVPC.

 For Mappings:

-Select the first Availability Zone listed, and choose PublicSubnet1 from the Subnet dropdown menu.
+   * Select the first Availability Zone listed, and choose **PublicSubnet1** from the Subnet dropdown menu.
-Select the second Availability Zone listed, and choose PublicSubnet2 from the Subnet dropdown menu.
+   * Select the second Availability Zone listed, and choose **PublicSubnet2** from the Subnet dropdown menu.

-On the Create Application Load Balancer page:
-In the Security groups section:
+* In the Security groups section:

-From the Security groups dropdown menu, choose xxxxx-AppInstanceSecurityGroup-xxxxx.
+   * From the Security groups dropdown menu, choose **xxxxx-AppInstanceSecurityGroup-xxxxx**
-To remove the default security group, choose the X.
+   * To remove the default security group, choose the X.

-In the Listeners and routing section:
+* In the Listeners and routing section:

-For Listener HTTP:80, choose myWPTargetGroup for the Default action.
+   * For Listener HTTP:80, choose myWPTargetGroup for the Default action.

-Scroll to the bottom of the page and choose Create load balancer .
+* Scroll to the bottom of the page and choose **Create load balancer**
- Expected service output:

- Successfully created load balancer:myWPAppALB

-Choose View load balancer .
- Note: The load balancer is in the Provisioning state for few minutes and then changes to Active.
+Copy the DNS name to a text editor.

+**WARNING:** Verify that all the resources from previous tasks are created successfully before continuing to the next task.
 Wait for the load balancer State to change to Active.

-Copy the DNS name to a text editor.
- WARNING: Verify that all the resources from previous tasks are created successfully before continuing to the next task.

- Congratulations!
-You have created the target group and a public facing load balancer.

 ### Task 6: Create a launch template using CloudFormation

-In this task, you use a CloudFormation template to deploy the WordPress user data within an Amazon Elastic Compute Cloud (Amazon EC2) Auto Scaling launch template.
+In this task, you use SAM to deploy the WordPress user data within an Amazon Elastic Compute Cloud (Amazon EC2) Auto Scaling launch template.
 The template includes the EFS mount points and the Aurora configurations.

-#### TASK 6.1: NAVIGATE TO THE CLOUDFORMATION CONSOLE
-At the top of the page, in the unified search bar, search for and choose CloudFormation.
-The CloudFormation page is displayed.

-#### TASK 6.2: CREATE THE CLOUDFORMATION STACK
-Choose Create stack .
- Note: If the console starts you on the Stacks page instead of the Amazon CloudFormation landing page, then you can get to the Create stack page in two steps.

-Choose Create stack  .

-Choose With new resources (standard) .

-On the Create Stack page:
-Select Template is ready.
-Select Amazon S3 URL.
-Copy the Task6TemplateUrl value from the left side of these lab instructions and paste it in the Amazon S3 URL text box.
-Choose Next .
-On the Specify stack details page:
+Run this:

+`sam build -t 02-WPLaunchConfigStack.yaml`

+`sam deploy -g -t 02-WPLaunchConfigStack.yaml`

-In the Provide a stack name section, for Stack name, enter WPLaunchConfigStack.
+* For stack name enter **WPLaunchConfigStack**

-In the Parameters section, for DB Name, paste the initial database name you copied in Task 2.

- Note: Make sure that you paste the initial database name, not the cluster name.
+* In the Parameters section, for DB Name, paste the initial database name you copied in Task 2. **Note:** Make sure that you paste the initial database name, not the cluster name.

-* For Database endpoint, paste the writer endpoint you copied in Task 2.
+* For Database Host Name, paste the writer endpoint you copied in Task 2.
 * For Database User Name, paste the Master username you copied in Task 2.
 * For Database Password, paste the LabPassword value from the left side of these lab instructions.
-* For WordPress admin username, defaults to wpadmin.
+* For WordPress admin username, defaults to **wpadmin**
 * For WordPress admin password, paste the LabPassword value from the left side of these lab instructions.
 * For WordPress admin email address, input a valid email address.
 * For Instance Type, leave the default value of t3.medium.